liangtai/FreeBSD-ports/README.md

 FreeBSD's port for qmmp, and its depending ports

-separated/qt5/qmake:    Developing version of QMMP, in splitted ports
+separated/qt5/qmake:    The current released version of QMMP, in splitted ports

 =BRANCHES information=